liferay/lexicon-site/src/pages/docs/patterns/Forms/formsValidation.md

 ### Partial validation

-This type of validation is done even if the form is not complety full and without the need of submitting the form.
+This type of validation occurs on the fly, while the user fills in the form.
+It doesn't require the user to fill in the entire form or the form to be submitted to see it.

 #### Inline validation

 Forms have inline validation.
-All [form fields](./text_input.hmtl) that can be checked against a set of rules while filling them must show success or error state to the user.
+All [form fields](./text_input.hmtl) that can be checked against a set of rules while filling them in must show success or error state to the user.

 ![default error state](../../../images/InputHelpTextError.jpg)

 #### At least one field required

-It can be the case that inside a form or a fieldset only one of the input fields is required without a concrete decision on which of them must be required.
-In that case:
+There may be a case when only one indeterminate field is required in a form or fieldset.
+In this case, follow these guidelines:

-1. Set mandatory mark in the fieldset title.
+1. Set a mandatory mark in the fieldset title.
 2. It is recommended to include a short help text below the title.
-"Please enter at least one of the following fields."
+Ex: "Please enter at least one of the following fields."
-3. All fields must be marked with the validation color as it corresponds.
+3. All fields must be marked with the corresponding validation color.
-    1. The only validation message is shown for just one (better the first) input in the fields group.
-A good help message allows the user identifying the error and how to solve it.
+    1. Only one validation message is shown for one of the input fields in the group, preferably the first.
+A good help message specifies the error to the user and explains how to solve it.

     ![Form At Least One Field](../../../images/FormAtLeastOneField.jpg)